 Ron has particularly strong expertise in regulatory reviews and process mapping.
 For example, he led the DPRA team that mapped over 70 regulatory processes for 17 agencies) for the Mackenzie Gas Project, and producing 30 regulatory process maps for a newly established renewable energy office.
 Recently he managed the production of a Petroleum Regulatory Guide and a Minerals Regulatory Guide for a territorial department.

-Vishi Kumaran recently joined DPRA as an Associate in the Organizational Effectiveness practice area.
+Vishi Kumaran is an Associate with DPRA Canada in the Organizational Effectiveness practice area.
 He is a Ph.D. candidate in Industrial-Organizational Psychology, holds a Master of Arts degree in Industrial-Organizational Psychology from the University of Guelph, and a Bachelor of Science degree from McMaster University.
 His education includes training in the areas of organizational development, employee performance, employee development, leadership development, work attitudes and behaviour, recruitment and selection, research design, measurement and statistics.

 Vishi has extensive experience working with public sector organizations.
 He has conducted training needs assessments, developed competency models, performed psychometric analysis of employee survey and benchmarking data, conducted interviews and focus groups, designed and delivered training workshops, and coached managers and employees through performance reviews.